Looking for a running smartwatch that’ll accurately track your runs, and help you get more from them? We hear you.

 In terms of design, the New Balance RunIQ is somewhat mundane.
-It has an all-black colour scheme with a metal case and silicone strap.
-A strange design choice was made with the strap - the perforation points are heart-shaped.
+It has an all-black color scheme with a metal case and a silicone strap.
+A strange design choice was made with the strap – the perforation points are heart-shaped.
 If you can look past that, the New Balance RunIQ is a solid running GPS smartwatch.
 The battery life is rated for 24-hours.

 The Polar M600 is as much a fitness tracker as it is a smartwatch.
-It has the same shape as a fitness band with a square display, and boasts better tracking metrics than most of the other devices on this list.
+It has the same shape as a fitness band with a square display and boasts better tracking metrics than most of the other devices on this list.
 It really is a great running smartwatch.

-With a heart rate sensor, activity tracking sensors, GPS and GLONASS (a global satellite system and positioning system), the Polar M600 is hugely capable.
+With a heart rate sensor, activity tracking sensors, GPS, and GLONASS (a global satellite system and positioning system), the Polar M600 is hugely capable.
 It also boasts dedicated swimming metrics, so it’s the perfect smartwatch for those of you who mix up your cardio.

 The M600 runs Android Wear 2.0, but it has its own coaching and fitness software called Polar Smart Coaching.
 It is this that sets it apart from regular smartwatches.
 The software is intuitive and data-rich, letting you make the most of your workouts.
 The Polar M600 is also waterproof and boasts a 2-day battery life when paired with an Android smartphone.